 2. Carmo Convent

-The small museum houses a small, but very eclectic collection of books, coins, mosaics, a 16th Century Peruvian mummy and an Egyptian sarcophagus!
-Photography was prohibited though, so you’ll just have to go there yourself to check it out.
-Opening hours are Mon-Sat, 10:00-18:00 (Oct-Apr), 10:00-19:00 (May-Sep).
-Entrance costs 3 EUR.
+Nowadays, the main body of the church houses a small museum showcasing a small, but very eclectic collection of books, coins, mosaics, a 16th Century Peruvian mummy and an Egyptian sarcophagus!
+Photography is prohibited though, so you’ll just have to go there yourself to check it out.

 Just off of Rossio Square lies a small establishment, A Ginjinha, the oldest and most traditional ginja bar in Lisbon.
 Ginjinha or simply ginja is a traditional Lisbon based sour cherry infused liqueur.
-This is one of the things you have to try while in Lisbon!
+This is one of the things you have to do in Lisbon!
 A shot only costs 1.50 EUR.
-If you like it, you can purchase one of those bottles of red liquid gold as a souvenir.
+If you like it , you can purchase one of those bottles of red liquid gold as a souvenir.
 A Ginjinha is open daily from 9:00-22:00.

 Make your way down on Rua Augusta street that leads down to Commerce Square.
 Rua Augusta is one of the best known and most important shopping streets in Lisbon.
 The street runs from Rossio square to Commerce Square.
 In addition to a number of large international stores, there are also numerous catering establishments and a few shops here that are unique to Lisbon.

 The entrance to the Commerce Square is formed by the Arco da Rua Augusta.
-This triumphal arch was built in memory of the 1755 earthquake and is a Lisbon icon and an important symbol of its resilience.
+This triumphal arch was built in memory of the 1755 earthquake.
 I loved how vibrant this street was with its many terraces, street artists and music.